zdravkov/kendo-docs/api/web/color.md

 ### value

 Get or set the selected color.
-If no argument is given, this returns the currently selected color.
+If no argument is given, this returns the currently selected color as a string in format #FFFFFF when the `opacity` option is off, or rgba(255, 255, 255, 1) when `opacity` is requested.

 If one argument is given, it selects the new color and updates the UI.
+The argument can be a string in hex, rgb or rgba format, or a `Color` object.
 This does not trigger the "change" event.

+### color

+Like `value()`, but it returns a `Color` object.

 #### Parameters